eddelbuettel/drat/vignettes/DratForPackageUsers.md

 adds my drat repo (which contains only the drat package in order to keep the footprint of forking small).

-One can add several repositoties at once.
+One can add several repositories at once.
 The following statements adds the repo for Rcpp and my catch-all ghrr repo:

 ```r